 The Perks and Pitfalls of Car Insurance Add-ons

-In addition to your main car insurance policy, it is possible to customize your plan with add-ons that meet your specific needs.
-The add-ons come at a higher cost, so it’s important to know the pros and cons of car insurance add-ons before you buy.
+In addition to your main car insurance policy, it is possible to customize your insurance coverage with add-ons that meet your specific needs.
+The add-ons come at a higher cost, so it's important to know the pros and cons of car insurance add-ons before you buy.
 Our advice about buying auto insurance add-ons is to determine whether you need the coverage and if the expense outweighs the likelihood that you ever need to file a claim.
 Learn more about car insurance add-ons in our guide below.

 Free Car Insurance Comparison

 Secured with SHA-256 Encryption

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.